 One of the coolest Facebook groups for people living in Berlin.
 People announce what they have to give away for free and/ or what they need.
 You will find everything from shoes to mattresses.
 You may get a coffee machine or a cool bike kostenlos!
 Check it out: Free your Stuff Berlin

 Deutsch für Dich is one of the most amazing ideas ever!
 It is basically free german classes… in a bar.
 Brilliant!
 On the link you can find the timetables and you just need to join the level you think you belong to!
+If you want to learn German for free, we have some tips for you here.

 Go and check out the East Side Gallery